 - Westinghouse Electric Company, LLC (a subsidiary of Toshiba Corporation) in its acquisition of CB&I Stone & Webster Inc. from Chicago Bridge & Iron Company N.V.

-Ms. Smeltzer Fortenberry was recognized as a 2016 and 2017 “Rising Star” in Texas for corporate M&A by Super Lawyers.
+Ms. Smeltzer Fortenberry has been recognized as a “Rising Star” in Texas for corporate M&A by Super Lawyers since 2016.
 She was named ATJ Pro Bono Champion in recognition of her pro bono work with the Dallas Volunteer Attorney Program and was also the winner of the 2015 Dallas Association of Young Lawyers (DAYL) Pro Bono Service Award in recognition of her work on behalf of indigent clients.
 She was selected as Weil’s 2014 Lend-A-Lawyer to the Dallas Volunteer Attorney Program, where she devoted a three-month period to representing indigent clients in a variety of contested matters, including child custody, consumer law, probate, adoption, guardianship and divorce cases.
 Prior to joining Weil, she spent a year providing pro bono work for two non-profit corporations, Mother Administered Nutritive Aid (MANA) and Kibo Group International.

 Prior to attending law school, she worked as an independent auditor for Ernst & Young LLP and as an accountant for a private real estate investment company.
 Ms. Smeltzer Fortenberry is also a certified public accountant.